Camping showers and other essentials: how to stay clean while camping

 If you want to maximize your winter camping experience, you’ll need a sleeping bag that hugs your body.
 This is why you should opt for a mummy sleeping bag; narrower at the feet and larger at the shoulders.
 What’s more, most mummy bags are equipped with a wind-breaking hood and adjustable collar that protect your head and neck from losing heat (which is mostly lost from the head and feet, so this factor should not be ignored).

 Even the best sleeping bag will not protect you from the frozen ground without a good camping mat.
 If you place your sleeping bag directly on the ground, the filling will flatten out and lose its thermal capacities.
 Camping mats are rated according to a code.
 For winter camping, we usually choose a code 4 or higher.
 When spring arrives, you can go up to 3.5 or more – but never less – or you risk getting too cold.

 In order to maintain the insulating qualities of your sleeping bag, it’s important to take good care of it.
 After each wash, either filling will begin to lose its thermal capacities.
 Ideally, wash it the least possible and to air it out after each use.
 Leave it out for several hours on an elevated surface, and make sure it’s nice and dry.

-If you have a down-filled sleeping bag, the rule of thumb is that you should wash it the least amount of times possible.
+The idea is to wash it as little as possible.
 It’s better to remove stains by hand using soft soap, or to submerge it in the bathtub and lay it flat to dry (not to be put in the spin cycle, otherwise the duvet can become damaged and lost its thermal qualities).
-If its absolutely necessary to wash your down-filled sleeping bag and you wish to use the machine, you may set it to “delicate wash”, selecting cold water.
+If it’s absolutely necessary to wash your down-filled sleeping bag and you wish to use the machine, you may set it to “delicate wash”, selecting cold water.